Tomer007/Prompt2Quiz/README.md

 - **Approve & Add to CSV**: Mark question as approved and export to CSV
 - **Delete**: Soft-delete question (moves to Deleted tab)

-### AI Validation

-Each question can be validated with AI to get:
-- Quality score (1-10)
-- Verdict (approve/needs_revision/reject)
-- Issues identified
-- Proposed fix hints
+### Selection Round Panel

+- After generating, a "Selection Round Results" panel appears above the in‑progress list.
+- Tabs: one tab per engine candidate (ordered by rank), plus a STATS tab.
+- Each candidate tab shows the full question card and an "Evaluations" table (per-engine scores, verdicts, confidence, issues).

 ### Export

-- **Download CSV**: Download all approved questions as a CSV file
+- **Download CSV**: Click the "Download CSV" button to open a file picker listing all CSVs in the data directory (newest first).
+Select a file to download.
+- The backend writes one CSV per day (UTC): `export_YYYYMMDD.csv`.
-- CSV includes: exam_name, language, question_type, difficulty, engine, question, options, answer, explanation, version, approved_at
+- CSV includes: `exam_name, language, question_type, difficulty, engine, question, options, answer, explanation, version, approved_at` and uses UTF‑8 BOM for Hebrew support.
-- Supports Hebrew and other languages with UTF-8 BOM encoding

 ## 🔌 API Endpoints